-Today I turn 28 and as another year passes my practice of radical self love and acceptance has grown stronger.
+Today I turn 28 and as another year passes my practice of radical self-love and acceptance has grown stronger.
 To be fully honest standing strong in who I am hasn’t been an easy path.
 I have been beaten and broken by my own expectations and false perceptions that “I’m not good enough.”
 Thinking back to when I first experience this feeling, it wasn’t hard to see that my childhood was far from reassuring and that’s the same for most.
-This caused us to go through life focused on building an image of ourself that’s almost impossible to achieve.
-Always wanting to be the best and have the best of everything only to find ourself dissatisfied with never reaching this ideal “perfection” many of us believe we should be.
-This has been my story for far to long and as I let go of this idea I feel the beginnings of a new awareness in me and all my being.
+This caused us to go through life focused on building an image of ourselves that’s almost impossible to achieve.
+Always wanting to be the best and have the best of everything only to find ourselves dissatisfied with never reaching this ideal “perfection” many of us believe we should be.
+This has been my story for far too long and as I let go of this idea I feel the beginnings of a new awareness in me and all my being.

 I Am Perfectly Imperfect

 We can’t undo the past, as much as we wish our story to be different, living in shame of who we are and where we come from won’t make it all go away.
 It took me a while to understand this and as I finally see the purpose behind my experiences, I see the beauty of who I am meant to be.
 Life has been preparing me all along and as I come to accept this, I slowly fix the foundation that has long been broken.
 This will be the groundwork for my present now and future tomorrow, where my needs are nurtured and my worth is known.

 I know I am not alone, as this is a struggle for many.
 Standing in our own true essence and knowing we are worthy and loved doesn’t come easy.
 In a society where confidence and self-love are constantly being challenged, somewhere in our lives, we are given the idea that who we are isn’t good enough, pretty enough, smart enough, or successful enough, making us believe that we are unloved and unwanted.